VOREStation/VOREStation/code/modules/awaymissions/overmap_renamer/readme.md

 code\modules\overmap\sectors.dm
     var/list/possible_descriptors - contains a list of list("name","desc","scanner_desc")
-    var/real_name - Used to handle known = FALSE overmap objects properly var/real_desc - same as real_name
+    var/unique_identifier - A way to check if the object in question loaded without causing a compiler error.
+Name them sth easy to recognize, like "Debris field" for... debris field. var/real_name - Used to handle known = FALSE overmap objects properly var/real_desc - same as real_name
     /obj/effect/overmap/visitable/Initialize() - adds the object's instance with reference to visitable_overmap_object_instances